spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 Async functions cant let us do any of this.
 All we get is a single execution engine that only knows how to await promises.
-To make matters worse, thanks to the ridiculously short-sighted [recursive thenable assimilation](https://esdiscuss.org/topic/a-challenge-problem-for-promise-designers-was-re-futures) design decision, we can't simply create our own thenable that will support the above extra features.
+To make matters worse, thanks to the unfortunately short-sighted [recursive thenable assimilation](https://esdiscuss.org/topic/a-challenge-problem-for-promise-designers-was-re-futures) design decision, we can't simply create our own thenable that will support the above extra features.
 If we try to do that, we will be [unable to safely use it with Promises](https://github.com/Reactive-Extensions/RxJS/issues/470).